 The complete guides

 Don’t have the energy to read a lot of text?
 Then this quick guide is for you.
 We have put together what we consider are the things that you should absolutely not miss when buying your garments.

 Our models are true to size, giving you a relaxed look with room for more clothing underneath.
 If you are looking for a more tight fit, you should go down one size.
 And don’t worry, we have free returns.
 Please see our size chart here.

 It is mainly style, usually snowboarding clothes have a more baggy look.
 Functionally they are the same.

 Jackets/pants come in a variety of materials.
 Shell jackets are never insulated, which means you will almost always need more layers.
 Functional fabrics and softshells are insulated.

 We don’t sell shell jackets; All our jackets are insulated with 60-gram padding, which will keep you warm.
 For the coldest days, you will probably need an extra layer below.

-Waterproof/Breathability is describing how good the garment can withstand water / breathe, and is measured in a number, where higher generally is better.
+Waterproof/Breathability is describing how well the garment can withstand water / breathe and is measured in a number, where higher generally is better.

 Most of our jackets are 15k/15k, which will take you through everything but really bad weather.